PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/09-behavioral-design-patterns/15-middleware-zmq/README.md

-# 13-async-iterator-streams
+# 15-middleware-zmq

-This sample demonstrates how to use an async generator to implement an async iterator.
+This sample demonstrates how to build a middleware infrastructure for ZMQ.

 ## Dependencies